-Forget boring history lessons and step back in time to relive a fascinating period of French History: the French Revolution.
-During this 3h family-friendly walking tour led by a passionate historian guide, you will decode the various phases of the French Revolution in a fun and lively way to fully engage the kids.
-You will be introduced to some major characters who played an important part in the revolution.
+Forget boring history lessons and step back in time to relive a fascinating period of French history: the French Revolution.
+During this 3-hour family-friendly walking tour led by a passionate historian guide, you will decode the various phases of the French Revolution in a fun and lively way to fully engage the kids.
+You will be introduced to some major characters who played an important role in the revolution.
 Follow your storyteller and walk in the footsteps of Robespierre, Danton, Benjamin Franklin, Marie Antoinette, Thomas Jefferson and go back in time during revolutionary Paris.
 Are you ready for this historical adventure?

 Learn more about the French Revolution in a fun way with this family walking tour!

-Our next stop will be the Tuileries gardens where the French Republic was born.
-We will walk a bit to reach Concorde square, one of the most decisive places of the French Revolution.
-You will spot where the guillotine was installed and where King Louis XVI, Marie-Antoinette and many more lost their heads!
+Our next stop will be the Tuileries Gardens where the French Republic was born.
+We will walk a bit to reach Concorde Square, one of the most decisive places of the French Revolution.
+You will spot where the guillotine was installed and where King Louis XVI, Marie-Antoinette, and many more lost their heads!

 And if you would like to see more tours to be done with kids or teens, don’t miss our family tours page!